elirenato/secure-api-spring/README.md

 PS: Starting the project from a container like this, the OIDC_AUTH_SERVER_URL environment was changed to access Keycloak of the Host machine.
 The JWT token generated should also use the same URL to avoid the error `The iss claim is not valid`.

-## Deploying application to Kubernetes
+## Deploying application to Kubernetes using Jenkins

-The application is deployed to Kubernetes using Jenkins:
+Create a `New Item` of the type `Pipeline` inside Jenkins.

+- Use the URL of the Git repository as the Pipeline Repository URL.
+- Set the `Branches to bulid` with the name of the branches.
+E.g. `*/main`.
+- Set the `Script path` with `src/main/jenkins/Jenkinsfile`.

+The `Jenkinsfile` is composed by the following stages:

-1. The first stage, run the tests with coverage report.
+- Test: Run the tests with coverage report.
-2. The second stage, package the application, build an image and push the image to a private Docker Registry repository.
+- Build: Build the image and push to the registry repository.
-3. The last stage, uses the Kubernetes resources generated to deploy the application.
+- Deploy: Deploy the image to the Kubernetes.

+PS: For subsequent builds, increase the version number inside all files with the current version (e.g. search by 0.0.1-SNAPSHOT and replace it by the next version in all files found).

+### Jenkins required plugins

+- Docker Pipeline.
+- Docker Commons.
+- JaCoCo.
+- SSH Agent.

+### Jenkins required environment variables (Manage Jenkins -> Configure System -> Global Properties)

+- K8S_SERVER_HOST: Host of the server with the Kubernetes.
+- K8S_SERVER_PORT: SSH of the server with the Kubernetes.
+- K8S_SERVER_USERNAME: Username to access the server with the Kubernetes.
+- REGISTRY_HOST: Private image registry.
+Leave empty to use the public Docker Hub registry.
+- REGISTRY_USERNAME: Registry Username.
+- REGISTRY_PASSWORD: Registry Password.
+- REGISTRY_TAG: Registry Image Tag prefix.
+Use the Username for the public Docker Hub registry.
+- SPRING_APP_PORT: Same server port used inside the application.properties.

+PS: The server with the Kubernetes must have authentication with SSH key pairs.
+Add the private key inside (Manage Jenkins -> Credentials -> System -> Global credentials).

-See the [Jenkinsfile](./src/main/jenkins/Jenkinsfile) for more details:
+See the [Jenkinsfile](./src/main/jenkins/Jenkinsfile) for more details.